Research output per year

 Since joining the University of Nottingham Ningbo China, I have extended my research to childhood, cultures of care, and child welfare in Asia.
 In 2012, I designed the EU–funded 4th EU-China Dialogue on ‘Left-Behind Children: Problems and Solutions’ (Ningbo 20-22 February 2012).
 This was a networking (people-to-people) exercise meant to facilitate the exchange of best practice between academics and NGO/INGO practitioners working with migrant and left-behind children in Eastern Europe and China.

-I can supervise PhD projects in my areas of expertise, as well as on migration, gender, social policy, and childhood more broadly, both from a historical and a contemporary perspective.
+I can supervise PhD projects in my areas of expertise, especially refugee history, as well as selected projects on migration, gender, social policy, and childhood from a historical perspective.

 After completing my undergraduate studies in Russian and English language and literature with a pathway in modern history in Venice, I moved to Manchester to complete my postgraduate studies under the guidance of Peter Gatrell.
 In 2006-7 I joined his AHRC-funded project “Population displacement, state practice and social experience in Russia and Eastern Europe, 1930-1950s”.